SnowflakePowered/snowflake/README.md

 Documentation
 -------------
 Hang on while we get our API fully fleshed out!
+A massive refactor is planned separating interfaces from implementation, and the API itself is in a state of constant flux, additions and ABI breakages, we don't even have a version number yet!

 Legal
 -----